NormandaleWells/CSn/CS1/Preconditions.md

 "catch" block.
-This forces the caller to either anticipate the possible failure, or take the conscious step of allow the program to terminate if the exception is never caught.
+This forces the caller to either anticipate the possible failure, or take the conscious step of allowing the program to terminate if the exception is never caught.

 The fact that the caller is forced to anticipate failure